 USC’s vision is for the neighbouring communities of Moreton Bay and the Sunshine Coast to work together to expand educational opportunities throughout the region.

 Following an agreement between QUT and USC, the QUT campus (on the TAFE site at Caboolture) transitioned to a USC campus from 8 January 2018.
-USC Caboolture will commence teaching from Semester 1, 2018.
+USC Caboolture commenced teaching in Semester 1, 2018.